ejwillemse/BAN313/chapter1.md

 In this exercise we will use a _new_ sample of products and their prices from Company A and B and conduct the hypothesis.
 The new sample is available in the `product_comparison` dataframe.

 For this question, you need to semi-manually calculate a 98% confidence interval to compare Company A and B, and then make a final recommendation on which company to choose.
-Note that the you have to use R's built in functions calculate the critical t-value for the margin of error.
+Note that the you have to use R's built in functions to calculate the critical t-value for the margin of error.
 You cannot use the probability tables.
 [This website](http://www.cyclismo.org/tutorial/R/confidence.html?highlight=confidence%20interval) illustrates how to do so in R. Take special note of the required confidence levels in the examples, and what they then put into the R functions.
+There is some manipulation that takes place first.

 Thereafter you have to use the built in function, `t.test` to check if your answer makes sense.
 See [this website](http://www.cyclismo.org/tutorial/R/pValues.html) for more information on using the function, and remember that we are dealinig wiht paired data.